-- We are taking bookings (outside only until 17 May) for drinkers and diners.
+- We are taking bookings for drinkers and diners.

-- The rule of six will apply to tables from different households.
+- The rule of six will apply to indoor tables (or any size for two households)

 - You must wear a face mask when you’re not seated.
 If you think that’s bad, try working in them.